YOU ARE EXPLORING

-The Urology Minimally Invasive Surgery Fellowship is a one- or- two-year program that provides comprehensive training in all aspects of minimally invasive urology surgery with an opportunity for fellows in the two-year program to graduate with a master’s degree in clinical research from Indiana University School of Medicine.
+The Department of Urology minimally invasive surgery fellowship is a one or two-year program that provides comprehensive training in all aspects of minimally invasive urology surgery with an opportunity for fellows in the two-year program to graduate with a master’s degree in clinical research from Indiana University School of Medicine.
 This program is recognized by the Endourological Society.

 If qualified candidates for a two-year fellowship are not available, applicants are considered for a one-year clinical training program, which focuses on advanced laparoscopy, including robot-assisted surgery.
 Faculty in the IU School of Medicine Department of Urology perform more than 400 laparoscopic and robot-assisted surgeries every year.
 The fellow’s time is equally distributed between clinical work and research during the fellowship.

-Fellows in this program are exposed to all aspects of urologic laparoscopic surgery, including laparoscopic donor nephrectomy, robot-assisted prostatectomy with the da Vinci surgical system, adrenalectomy, and other routine renal surgeries.
-Minimally Invasive Surgery fellows work mostly with Dr. Sundaram and are an integral part of the urology department, working with other faculty as well during laparoscopic, robotic and endourologic procedures.
-This offers extended exposure to surgical techniques, as Dr. Koch performs four to six robot-assisted radical prostatectomies per week, and Dr. Gardner and Dr. Bahler have practices in advanced robotic surgery.
+Fellows in this program are exposed to all aspects of urologic laparoscopic surgery, including laparoscopic donor nephrectomy, robot-assisted prostatectomy with the da Vinci surgical system, adrenalectomy and other routine renal surgeries.
+Minimally invasive surgery fellows work mostly with program director Chandru Sundaram, MD and are an integral part of the urology department, working with other faculty as well during laparoscopic, robotic and endourologic procedures.
+This offers extended exposure to surgical techniques, as Michael Koch, MD performs four to six robot-assisted radical prostatectomies per week, and Tom Gardner, MD and Clint Bahler, MD, MS have practices in advanced robotic surgery.

 Fellows function as junior attending urologists at Eskenazi Hospital (Indianapolis) three to four times each month to supervise residents in the operating room as well as urology clinics.
 While fellows in this program do not have outpatient clinic responsibilities at University Hospital and do not normally have on-call responsibilities, they may be asked to assist.

-A fully equipped animal laboratory is available at IU School of Medicine’s Indianapolis campus, and clinical studies are in progress.
+Fully-equipped laboratory spaces are available at IU School of Medicine’s Indianapolis campus, and clinical studies are in progress.
 Comprehensive MIS databases are available for prostatectomies, renal surgery and adrenalectomies.